fuglaro/filet-wm/README.md

 Window focus follows the mouse and clicks will raise a window.
 If any floating window is raised, all floating windows will sit above tiled windows.
 Fullscreen windows that are not raised will sit behind the tiled layer.

-The primary monitor contains a small status bar which contains four sections:
-* a launcher button (to open applications),
-* the selected window title,
-* a customisable status pane, and,
-* a display of the virtual workspaces.
+There is a minimal status bar which contains a display of the virtual workspaces, highlighting the current selection, and a customisable status pane.
-The virtual workspace pane shows the selected workspace (highlighted), dots to indicate which workspaces contain windows, and inversed colors when a contained window has an alert.

 Windows have thin borders and indicate the focus state with a highlight color.

-The primary control interface is intended to be via configurable keyboard shortcuts (see the help by clicking the status pane), along with mouse control for window focus, click-to-raise, and all sizing movements, but additional mouse controls are supported.
+The primary control interface is intended to be via configurable keyboard shortcuts (see the help by clicking the status pane), along with mouse control for window focus, click-to-raise, and sizing movements.

 See the https://github.com/fuglaro/filet-lignux project for the full filet-lignux desktop environment.